yozhgoor/yozhgoor/README.md

 (Ubuntu, Tails, Pop!\_OS, Arch,...).

-I had the chance to get insight knowledge on Rust in 2020 from [a friend](https://github.com/cecton) that became my mentor and gave my the opportunity to learn Rust at [RustMinded](https://github.com/rustminded).
+I had the chance to get insight knowledge on Rust in 2020 from [a friend](https://github.com/cecton) that became my mentor and gave me the opportunity to learn Rust at [RustMinded](https://github.com/rustminded).

 ## Languages and Technologies